 On March 10, 2023, Brandon Graham re-signed with the Eagles on a one-year contract.
 At the time, Graham was the longest tenured Eagle with 178 regular-season games played.

-On November 26, 2023, Brandon Graham surpassed David Akers' franchise record of 188 regular-season games played for the Eagles.
+On November 26, 2023, Brandon Graham passed David Akers' franchise record of 188 regular-season games played for the Eagles.

-In 2024, Brandon Graham was a member of the Philadelphia Eagles team which won Super Bowl LIX.
+In 2024, Brandon Graham was a member of the team that won Super Bowl LIX.

-On February 8, 2025 Brandon Graham was activated off injured reserve in time for Super Bowl LIX.
-The Eagles won Super Bowl LIX 40-22 over the Kansas City Chiefs.
-However, Graham also re-tore his triceps during the game and underwent surgery shortly thereafter.
+Brandon Graham was activated off injured reserve on February 8, 2025, in time for Super Bowl LIX.
+In Super Bowl LIX, Graham recorded one tackle in 13 snaps on defense as the Eagles won 40–22 over the Kansas City Chiefs.

 During a press conference on March 18, 2025, Brandon Graham announced his retirement from professional football.